uwcartlab/webmapping/Chapter03/readme.md

 ### II.
 Fetch Requests

 JavaScript AJAX requests are somewhat complicated; they involve an entire back-and-forth conversation between the client and the server.
 To make AJAX requests, you will use Javacript's native _**Fetch**_ API.
-Although you ultimately will use a highly simplifed form of the [`fetch()` method](https://developer.mozilla.org/en-US/docs/Web/API/fetch) for you AJAX calls (see Lesson 3), it is conceptually useful to step through a full Fetch request to gain an understanding of how AJAX works.
+Although you ultimately will use a highly simplifed form of the [`fetch()` method](https://developer.mozilla.org/en-US/docs/Web/API/fetch) for your AJAX calls (see Lesson 3), it is conceptually useful to step through a full Fetch request to gain an understanding of how AJAX works.

 Start by creating a simple request for the data in your converted _MegaCities.geojson_ file (Example 2.1).
 The statement `new Request()` creates a new instance of a special type of object, assigned to the `request` variable, that communicates with a server to retrieve or send data asynchronously (i.e., without reloading the webpage).